Enhanced Response Envelope via Envelope Regularization

 The well-known existing regularizations are usually the function of $\bbeta$, such as ridge regularization.
-In contrast, the envelope regularization is not because the components of $\bOmega$ are not fixed values.
-The envelope regularization is the function of both $\beeta$ and $\bOmega$ from the envelope structure.
-As a result, the envelope regularization is optimized over $\beeta$ and $\bOmega$ simultaneously, as shown in the next subsection.}
+In contrast, the envelope regularization is the function of $\beeta$ and $\bOmega$ as it takes into account the relationship between $\beeta$ and $\bOmega$ from the envelope structure.
+As a result, the envelope regularization is optimized over $\beeta$ and $\bOmega$ simultaneously, as shown in the next subsection.

 The appealing features of using the envelope regularization over non-regularization are that it improves prediction performance and is capable of handling high-dimensions.
 Moreover, when compared to usual regularizations that are solely a function of $\bbeta$, the envelope regularization offers both theoretical and numerical advantages.
 The envelope regularization allows the enhanced envelope estimator of $\bbeta$ and $\bSigma$ to be expressed in an analytic formula as shown in the next subsection, an advantage that does not present with the usual regularizations.
 This analytic expression not only facilitates theoretical analyses of the prediction risk, as discussed in Section \ref{sec:3}, but also ensures ease of implementation.
 The solution becomes readily solvable given an estimated envelope subspace, a process detailed in Subsection \ref{sec:2-imple}.